mjordan/introduction_to_relational_databases/README.md

 One-to-many relationships also require that rows in tables have unique IDs, but unlike in the join table used in many-to-many relationship, the table that contains the data describing the "many" side of the relationship has a column reserved for the ID of the "one" side of the relationship.

 The IDs used to uniquely identify the things described in tables are called "primary keys".
-If these IDs are used in other tables, they are called "foreign keys" in those tables.
+If the primary key of one table is used in another table, the key in the other table is called a "foreign key" in that table.
 For example, the "book_id" column in the Books table is that table's primary key, but the "book_id" column in the Editions table is a foreign key.
+The purpose of foreign keys is to link the two tables.

 Putting together all of our tables, we get a database structure that can be represented like this: